Your Gut Is Talking to You (And It's Not Just About Food): The Gut-Brain Connection and Mental Health

 Here's what researchers know:

-When your gut is inflamed, imbalanced, or overwhelmed, it can affect your mental clarity, emotional stability, and energy levels.
+The gut-brain connection runs through several channels: the vagus nerve, immune signaling, and the chemical byproducts your microbes make.
+So when your gut is inflamed, imbalanced, or overwhelmed, it can affect your mental clarity, emotional stability, and energy levels.

 What hurts the gut (and our mood)?